jsegal205/typescript/queue/README.md

-# Message Queue
+# Queue

-A message queue implementation in typescript
+A queue implementation in typescript

 ## Run